C. sections are a weird bunch. I know. I’m one!

 In this case there is struggle.
 Too much.
 And to no avail.
 Effort is a hallmark.
 Effort without result.

-So, in the second instance, birth comes as a relief while at the same time a confirmation of failure.
+So, in this instance birth comes as a relief, while at the same time a confirmation of failure.

 The script runs ‘no matter how much I struggle I’ll never succeed.
 I may as well give up’.

 Years later this can lead to feelings of wanting to be helped while at the same time being resentful of those who do.
 Sometimes this type has a difficult time finding love because love can seem like an intrusion.